Use and manage Android Enterprise devices with OEMConfig in Microsoft Intune

 |Motorola Mobility||com.motorola.oemconfig.rel||Moto OEMConfig Guide|

 |Spectralink - VQO||com.spectralink.slnkvqo|

-If you represent an OEM, and an OEMConfig application exists for your devices, but isn't in the table above, email
+If you represent an OEM, and an OEMConfig application exists for your devices, but isn't listed in the table, then email

 IntuneOEMConfig@microsoft.com for onboarding help.
 OEMs must also register their OEMConfig apps with Google.

 OEMConfig apps must on-boarded by Google and Intune before they can be configured with OEMConfig profiles.
 Once an app is supported, you don't need to contact Microsoft about setting it up in your tenant.
 Just follow the instructions in this article.